strohitv/splatnet3-token-util/quickstart_s3s_tutorial.md

-# s3s quickstart tutorial - instructions on setting up s3s + stu to help with Lean's Seedchecker tool or stat.ink export
+# s3s quickstart tutorial - instructions on how to set up s3s + stu to use Lean's Gear Seed Checker or stat.ink export

-This file contains instructions on how to set up [s3s by frozenpandaman](https://github.com/frozenpandaman/s3s) in combination with SplatNet3 Token Util (stu) to either generate a seed file for Lean's Seedchecker or to use it to upload your battles to [stat.ink](https://stat.ink).
+This file contains instructions on how to set up [s3s by frozenpandaman](https://github.com/frozenpandaman/s3s) in combination with SplatNet3 Token Util (stu) to either generate a seed file for [Lean's Gear Seed Checker](https://leanny.github.io/splat3seedchecker/#/) or to use it to upload your battles to [stat.ink](https://stat.ink).
 For this to work, you will need s3s, stu and an Android Emulator set up in a specific way.
 This emulator will have the Nintendo Switch App installed which will be used to get the tokens necessary to use s3s.

 The emulator used in this tutorial will be a Pixel 4 with Android API 30 (= Android 11) and Play Store activated.
 All relevant files will be found in various `pixel_4_api_30_play_store` subfolders throughout the project.